 No prep, no mess activities keep preschoolers busy with less work for parents

-There are times throughout my day with twin preschoolers that I need a fun activity that doesn’t involve prep on my part and won’t create a mess.
+There are times throughout my day with three young kids that I need a fun activity that doesn’t involve prep on my part and won’t create a mess.
 After we’ve cleaned up dinner and before bed, for instance, I’m tired and I don’t want to drag out more toys and supplies.
 We’ve created and cleaned up countless messes throughout the day and I want to relax and connect with my family.
 I’ve gathered no prep, no mess activities for preschoolers that are perfect for keeping them busy without creating additional work for mom and dad.

 1. Talent Show